Yenathinatha Nayanar: Life

 The life of Yenathinathar is described in the Tamil Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 His name "Enathinatha" means "Lord of the Generals".

-Yenathinathar was born Ezhava family in Eyinanur, in Chola kingdom.
+Yenathinathar was born in a Kshatriya family at Eyinanur, in Chola kingdom.
 Eyinanur is located on the banks of river Arisil, south-east of Kumbakonam in the Indian state of Tamil Nadu.
 A brilliant swordsman and a general in the Chola military himself, he was also the tutor to the Chola princes in swordsmanship.
 He was a Shaiva, a devotee of the god Shiva.
 He became rich owing to his prowess and spent his wealth on serving the devotees of Shiva.

 Atisuran, a rival fighter and tutor became jealous of Yenathinathar's popularity.
 While Atisuran boasted of his superior military skills, his skills were inferior to Yenathinathar's talent.
 Atisuran came with his best students and kinsmen and challenged Yenathinathar; the winner would continue to run his training school.
 Yenathinathar accepted and charged towards the opponents with his relatives.
 With Enathinathar's leadership, his side won the contest, slaying many of Atisuran's comrades.
 Defeated by Yenathinathar, the cowardly Atisuran himself escaped death by fleeing from the battle grounds.
 The Periya Puranam repeatedly refers to Yenathinathar as the lion and his opponent Atisuran as the fox.
 Following this he understood that he could not defeat Yenathinathar by fair means, and (the cowardly and cunning fox) devised a devious stratagem, seeking vengeance.